 French Canadian Pea Soup

-Drain and place in a large pot; add water, parsley, salt pork, onion, celery, carrots, parsley, bay leaf, savory and 1 teaspoon salt.
+Add the drained peas to a large pot; add the salt pork, onion, celery, carrots, parsley, bay leaf, savoury, water and 1 teaspoon of salt.

-Bring to a boil; reduce heat and simmer until peas are very tender, about 2 hours, adding more water if needed.
+Bring to the boil then reduce heat down to a simmer.
+Simmer over low heat, occasionally stirring, until the peas are very soft, about 2 hours.
+Add more water if needed.

-Remove salt pork; chop and return to soup.
+Remove the salt pork (if using); chop and return to soup.
 Discard bay leaf.
 Season to taste with salt and pepper.

 How to serve pea soup

 Following cooking, the pork is commonly diced and returned to the soup.
 Sometimes the pork or ham is removed, thinly sliced and served on the side or as a topping.

 Newfoundland Pea Soup is quite similar but typically includes more vegetables such as diced carrots and turnips, and the soup is often served topped with small dumplings.